Youth Advocates of the Year Awards

 About Alejandra Leal

-Alejandra Leal is a leading advocate for sustainable mobility and road safety in Mexico and co-founder of Céntrico, an organization with more than 10 years of experience advancing evidence-based policies.
+Alejandra Leal is a leading advocate for sustainable mobility and road safety in Mexico and co-director of Céntrico, an organization with more than 10 years of experience advancing evidence-based policies.
 An economist and public policy specialist, Ms. Leal has dedicated her career to promoting mobility as a public health and social justice issue.
 In a country where more than 16,000 Mexicans die every year from road crashes, she works tirelessly to bring that number down to zero.

 Working with civil society organizations, government institutions and international partners, Ms. Leal has helped advance transformative road safety policies in Mexico.
 She played a key role in coordinating civil society efforts that led to the recognition of the constitutional right to mobility in Mexico in 2020 and the passage of the General Law on Mobility and Road Safety in 2022.
 These landmark reforms established national standards to address major road safety risk factors such as speed management, drink-driving, child restraint systems and motorcycle helmet use – measures proven to save lives.